 The Laufer Center is designed to foster scientific interactions and collaborations, through a state-of-the-art video-conferencing facilities, our own 72-seat auditorium, and our Laufer Hub, a great little lounge for eating, meeting, greeting or just hanging out.
 We have regular seminars by leaders of physical and quantitative biology from around the world.
 These get-togethers are a great opportunity to understand new perspectives and to develop your network.

 How do you apply?

-Depending upon your interest there are different academic paths for entering the Laufer Center PQB program.
+Depending upon your interest (Physics, Chemistry, Applied Math, Computer Science or Biology) there are different academic paths for entering the Laufer Center PQB program.
 The following departments provide a gateway to the program.
-For information on applying visit one of these sites:
+For information on applying, please visit the departmental web sites: